 People have two eyelids.
-Your pet has a third protective eyelid at the inner corner of each of its eye.
-This eyelid sweeps across the eyeball to moisten it or to remove dirt, when needed.
+Your pet has a third protective eyelid at the inner corner of each of its eyes.
+This eyelid sweeps across the eyeball to moisten it or to remove dirt when needed.

-Conjunctivitis is inflammation of the conjunctiva ? the tissue that covers the eyeball and lines the eyelids and third eyelid.
+Conjunctivitis is inflammation of the conjunctiva tissue that covers the eyeball and lines the eyelids and third eyelid.
 It can affect one eye or both.

 The most common cause is bacterial or viral infections.
 Puppies can have an infection even before their eyes open.

 - Trauma to the eye

 - Red eyes